-The person-level weight PERWT15F was developed in several stages.
-First, person-level weights for Panel 19 and Panel 20 were created separately.
-The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population totals.
-The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on five variables.
-The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-A 2015 composite weight was then formed by multiplying each weight from Panel 19 by the factor .46 and each weight from Panel 20 by the factor .54.
+The person-level weight PERWT17F was developed in several stages.
+Person-level weights for Panel 21 and Panel 22 were created separately.
+The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
+The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on six variables.
+The six variables used in the establishment of the initial person-level control figures were: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+A 2017 composite weight was then formed by multiplying each weight from Panel 21 by the factor .500 and each weight from Panel 22 by the factor .500.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
 The composite weight was raked to the same set of CPS-based control totals.
 When the poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
-Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty), as well as the other five variables previously used in the weight calibration.
+Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the other six variables previously used in the weight calibration.

-3.2.1 MEPS Panel 19 Weight Development Process
+3.2.1 MEPS Panel 21 Weight Development Process

-The person-level weight for MEPS Panel 19 was developed using the 2014 full year weight for an individual as a "base" weight for survey participants present in 2014.
-For key, in-scope members who joined an RU some time in 2015 after being out-of-scope in 2014, the initially assigned person-level weight was the corresponding 2014 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2015 for key, responding persons in-scope on December 31, 2015.
-These control totals were derived by scaling back the population distribution obtained from the March 2016 CPS to reflect the December 31, 2015 estimated population total (estimated based on Census projections for January 1, 2016).
-Variables used for person-level raking included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+The person-level weight for MEPS Panel 21 was developed using the 2016 full year weight for an individual as a "base" weight for survey participants present in 2016.
+For key, in-scope members who joined an RU some time in 2017 after being out-of-scope in 2016, the initially assigned person-level weight was the corresponding 2016 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2017 for key, responding persons in-scope on December 31, 2017.
+These control figures were derived by scaling back the population distribution obtained from the March 2018 CPS to reflect the December 31, 2017 estimated population total (estimated based on Census projections for January 1, 2018).
+Variables used for person-level raking included: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
 (Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category).
-The final weight for key, responding persons who were not in-scope on December 31, 2015 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The final weight for key, responding persons who were not in-scope on December 31, 2017 but were in-scope earlier in the year is the person weight after the nonresponse adjustment.